Pho Spices: What They Are and How to Use Them

 Instructions

 • Toast the Spices.
-In a dry skillet over medium-low heat, toast the spices for 2–3 minutes until fragrant.
-Add coriander and fennel seeds during the last minute to prevent burning.
+Heat a dry skillet over medium-low heat.
+Add the star anise, cinnamon, cloves, coriander, and black cardamom.
+Toast for 2 to 3 minutes until fragrant.
+If using fennel seeds, add them during the last minute so they don’t burn.

-• Prepare the Spice Bag.
-Place the toasted spices into a cheesecloth, muslin cloth, or spice bag.
-Tie it securely to keep everything contained.
+• Make the Spice Bag.
+Transfer the toasted spices to a cheesecloth, muslin cloth, or spice bag and tie it securely.

-• Simmer the Broth.
-Add the spice bag to your simmering pho broth during the last 30-40 minutes of cooking.
-Remove once the broth is infused to your liking.
+• Add to Broth.
+Place the spice bag into your simmering pho broth during the last 30 to 40 minutes of cooking.
+Remove the bag once the broth has reached your desired flavor.

 Notes

-• Use a tea infuser or reusable spice ball if you don’t have cheesecloth.
+• A tea infuser or reusable spice ball works well if you don’t have cheesecloth.

 Nutrition